-- Type of contract; - Level of risk associated with the contract; - · Contract value and complexity; - Term of contract, period of performance and/or delivery requirements; - Institution's procurement history for the goods/services; - Experience and expertise of contractor; - Urgency of delivery schedule; - Institution's prior experience with contractor; - · Any special or unusual contract requirements; and - Any special or unusual payment requirements.

-7.1.9.2 Agenda - The post-award conference agenda should include the following:
+- Type of contract; - · Level of risk associated with the contract; - Contract value and complexity; - Term of contract, period of performance and/or delivery requirements; - Institution's procurement history for the goods/services; - Experience and expertise of contractor; - Urgency of delivery schedule; - Institution's prior experience with contractor; - Any special or unusual contract requirements; and - Any special or unusual payment requirements. - HUB Subcontracting Progress Assessment Report requirement (if applicable) - 7.1.9.2 Agenda The post-award conference agenda should include the following: - Introduction.

-- Introduction.
 Introduce all conference attendees and identify Institution and contractor points of contact. - Purpose.
 Clearly communicate the purpose of the meeting: to identify contract requirements.
-Specify that contract requirements will not be revised or re-negotiated at the conference. - Scope.
+Specify that contract requirements will not be revised or re-negotiated at the conference.

+- Scope.
 Review the goods/services to be delivered under the contract. - Terms.
 Summarize contract terms and conditions, including unique and important provisions.
 Summarizing terms and conditions will provide attendees a better understanding of contract requirements and help reduce misunderstandings. - Requirements.
 Discuss contractor's technical requirements and reporting obligations under the contract.
 Emphasize the importance of timely compliance with reporting requirements. - Administration.
 Discuss applicable contract administration procedures, including contract monitoring and progress measurement. - Rights.
 Discuss other rights and obligations of the Institution and contractor.
 Summarize Institution's contractor performance evaluation procedures, including evaluation of performance during the term and at the conclusion of the contract.
 Mention that performance evaluations may be considered in the award of future contracts. - Potential Problems.
 Address potential contract problems and possible solutions. - Payment.
-Discuss invoicing requirements and payment procedures, including any payments based on milestones achieved by contractor.

-• Authority.
-Identify the roles and responsibilities of contract managers, contract administrators, project managers, key personnel leads, and other staff.
+Discuss invoicing requirements and payment procedures, including any payments based on milestones achieved by contractor, and HUB Subcontracting Progress Assessment Report requirements (if applicable). - Authority.
+Identify the roles and responsibilities of contract managers, contract administrators, project managers, key personnel, and other staff.
 Explain limits of authority for Institution personnel.
 Obtain the limits of authority for contractor personnel.

-The procurement official should summarize the conference in writing and retain the agenda and summary in the contract file.
+The contract manager should summarize the conference in writing and retain the agenda and summary in the contract file.
 The summary should include topics covered at the conference, attendees, and action items with responsible individuals and due dates.
 Copies of the conference summary should be distributed to all conference attendees.